 Before almost every NBA fan screams, let me explain.
 Marv Albert is a wonderful basketball announcer, has been for decades.
 The problem with him is I just can’t understand what he’s saying anymore.
 I know he signed a recent deal with TNT, but is he aware of how old he is or that his voice may give out before he does?
 During his recent two-year NFL on CBS stint, whenever he moved to a higher pitch I was legitimately worried he’d lose his voice mid-call or it would crack.
 Although he’s still got the talent, mind and energy to keep up with the game, I just think Marv’s nearing the end of the road.
-TNT, get Kevin Harlan to replace him, besides, they sound alike.
+TNT, get Kevin Harlan or Ian Eagle to replace him.

 For the past couple years I thought Verne should hang it up.
 Sure, he still had the passion but his calls were starting to lack, especially in college football.
 Unexpectedly, the 2016 season was his last for the SEC on CBS.
 The accolades started flying in, with the conference naming him a SEC Legend and his election to the Sports Broadcasting Hall of Fame in 2017.
 Verne’s not done yet as we’ll see him at March Madness and at the Masters for the foreseeable future.
 Judging on his football retirement I think he’ll know when to call it a career.

 Mowens is on here for one reason: she calls play-by-play for college football games.
 Let me be clear: I’m not trying to discriminate.
 I think women can be great announcers at many sports.
 They’ve proven as much with softball, the Olympics, baseball, and women’s basketball among others.
 Regardless of the sport, they match their voice with the specific sport!
 Mowens does not have that ability because listening to her is like listening to someone who’s trying but just can’t get over the wall.
-She may want to try basketball or be a color analyst instead of play-by-play.
-Well, she tried play-by-play at basketball and while its a little better she still can’t get over that wall.
-Hopefully she’ll be able to down the road.
+She’s tried play-by-play at basketball and while its a little better she still can’t get over that wall.
+And now she’s doing the NFL.

 Lou Holtz and Mark May

 I couldn’t resist putting these two talking heads on here.
-Up until about a year ago, every fan watching a college football game on ESPN had to endure halftime with these two, along with the far more manageable yet totally-out-of-place Rece Davis.
+Up until a couple years ago, every fan watching a college football game on ESPN had to endure halftime with these two, along with the far more manageable yet totally-out-of-place Rece Davis.
 What was the big problem, you ask?

 First, you couldn’t make out half of what Holtz was saying, especially during his final years.
 His voice was going and he was old.
 May, on the other hand, spoke like he was the disclaimer voice at the end of car commercials, except he went on and on!
 Didn’t help his mustache grew each year to the point he became nearly unbearable to look at.
 In addition, both of them got into arguments over one subject that lasted an entire segment when they were supposed to talk about multiple subjects!